The-Animonculory/Anvil/README.md

 ## Preamble

-**Anvil** is designed as a baseline list to be used as either a forking base for a list or a mod development base.
-It is fully documented with all changes and tweaks being present in the notes section of MO2, and comes with **two** profiles, aptly named **"Anvil - Forge"** and **"Anvil - Core"**.
+**Anvil** is designed as a forge for creating on.
+It can be used to build your own list, create mods, and also be played as is.
+It is fully documented with all changes and tweaks to mods being detailed in the `notes` part of Mod Organizer 2, and aims to be light in its footprint.

+There are `Three` profiles in Anvil, each serving a distinct purpose.

-**Forge** comes with all the libraries a plugin developer would need and also includes the Creation Kit with [Creation Kit Platform Extended](https://www.nexusmods.com/skyrimspecialedition/mods/71371) configured and working.
-It serves as the replacement to [Althro's Dev Tools](https://github.com/Althro/ADT).
+`Anvil - Forge` is the most basic of profiles.
+It is designed as a mod development base with the Creation Kit and Plugin Development libraries being availiable.
+It can also serve as a "non-graphical" base for building a list off.
+It serves as the consolidated replacement of [Althro's Dev Tools](https://github.com/Althro/ADT).

-**Core** is a visual overhaul with an emphasis on "less is more" and improving what is already there.
-[Community Shaders](https://www.nexusmods.com/skyrimspecialedition/mods/86492) and [ENB](http://enbdev.com/news.html) are present so you can decide which you want to use.
+`Anvil - Core` & `Anvil - Core CS` are the visual profiles, being for [Community Shaders](https://www.nexusmods.com/skyrimspecialedition/mods/86492) and [ENB](http://enbdev.com/news.html) respectively.
+Anvil's visual overhaul has an emphasis on "less is more" and improving what is already there.
 It serves as the replacement for [Althro's/Animonculory Visual Overhaul](https://github.com/Althro/Anvil).

 ## System Requirements

 ### Disclaimer

 Owing to the need to clean master files and certain errors with Wabbajack, Anvil only supports **English Steam** versions of Skyrim SE. **GOG and other Languages are not supported**.
 The specific version used is a "Best of Both Worlds" 1.5.97.

+***

 Only, Windows 10 and 11 work with Wabbajack fully.
 LTSC, special variants, lightened editions or any other modified variant **WILL NOT WORK**.
 Your windows version **must be 21H2 or newer** to run both Wabbajack and Anvil.